Published 13 August 2021

 Madeline Taylor is a Senior Lecturer at Macquarie Law School and a Climate Councillor at the Climate Council.
 She specialises in Energy and Natural Resources Law and specifically examines the intersection between energy regulation, energy policy, land contestation and landholder rights.
 In particular, her research advances a novel examination of transitioning energy regulation and energy policy conflicts from a comparative and socio-legal perspective, including the strategic governance of energy and the fragmentation of ownership rights between the state, corporations and landholders.
 Her recent book entitled, Agricultural Land Use and Natural Gas Extraction Conflicts: A Global Socio-Legal Perspective, examines the socio-regulatory dimensions of coexistence between agricultural and onshore unconventional gas land uses in the jurisdictions with the highest concentration of proven unconventional gas reserves.

 Gemma Viney is the Research Lead on Anti-Mining Community Movements at the Sydney Environment Institute and is currently completing a PhD in the Department of Government and International relations.
 Gemma was an Honours Research Fellow with the Sydney Environment Institute in 2017.
 She has a Bachelors degree in International and Global Studies from the University of Sydney, and a First-class Honours Degree in the Department of Government and International Relations.

-This event was part of the Sydney Environment Institute’s Extraction Series that probes the use, impact and future of gas, coal and lead extraction in Australia at a critical point in our changing climate.
+This event is part of the Sydney Environment Institute’s Extraction Series that probes the use, impact and future of gas, coal and lead extraction in Australia at a critical point in our changing climate.
 This event series is part of the Unsettling Resources research project that investigates the dependence of our energy use and systems on conventional energy and the global shift to renewables.
-Professor Susan Park, Research Lead on the Unsettling Resources project, opens the event.
+Professor Susan Park, Research Lead on the Unsettling Resources project, will open the event.